frankshearar/github-differ/README.md

-github-planner
+github-differ
 --------------

-GitHub Planner decorates the commits in the Commits pane with little checkboxes.
+GitHub Differ decorates the commits in the GitHub Commits pane with little checkboxes.
 Select any two checkboxes and you'll see the diff between those two commits.
 'Nuff said.

+To install it,

+- Clone the repo
+- Fire up Chrome
+- Go to `chrome://settings/extensions`
+- Check the "Developer mode" box
+- Click "Load unpacked extension..."
+- Navigate to your checked out clone
+- Profit!

 Licence
 -------